 Sue: We should definitely mention that on the blog.
 It’s very funny.

-Me: I don’t think we’re the first people to notice this.
+Me: I don’t think we’re the first people to notice that, Sue.

 Sue: They’d make an excellent barber’s shop quartet.

-The Doctor wonders what the Daleks could be looking for on Skaro.
+Romana is sent to toil in a mine while the Doctor wonders what the Daleks could be searching for on Skaro.

 Yeah, I bet she does.